 What about the terms of the government contract?

-For example, we won a case for a staffing firm employee who worked within the Central Intelligence Agency.
-Although the Agency dismissed the case on the basis that our client was not a federal employee, the EEOC reversed the Agency’s decision and found that the government was liable for discrimination and retaliation as his joint employer.
+For example, we successfully represented a staffing firm employee who worked at the Central Intelligence Agency (CIA).
+The CIA initially dismissed our client’s discrimination complaint because he worked for a contractor, not the federal government.
+However, the EEOC reversed the CIA’s decision and found that the CIA was liable for discrimination and retaliation as the client’s joint employer.